CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 (2) The execution of a written instrument surrendering a claim or defense by one who is under no duty to execute it is consideration if the execution of the written instrument is bargained for even though he is not asserting the claim or defense and believes that no valid claim or defense exists.

->Issue of whether the sub-process of preliminary or post-facto determination of the validity of a claim has any relevance in an AAS context under AALE process.
-There may be no issue of "belief" (regarding the validity of a claim) in an AAS context under AALE process, only computational law determinism, unless such belief may exist within the person to whom there is attribution of the AAS acts ad their consequences.
+>Issue of whether the _**sub-process of preliminary or post-facto determination of the validity of a claim has any relevance in an AAS context under AALE process.**_ There may be no issue of _**"belief"**_ (regarding the validity of a claim) in an AAS context under AALE process, only computational law determinism, **_unless such belief may exist within the person to whom there is attribution of the AAS acts ad their consequences.**_ But there could also be e.g. flawed oracles that "mislead" AAS and/or humans that "interpret" the information into "erroneous belief".

 ### § 77.
 Illusory and Alternative Promises